AnandaLeia/BIS15W2023_aleia/README.md

 I'm a Systems and Synthetics Bio Major pushing through prerequisites at the moment.
 This repository is where I'll be posting homework assignments and coding projects for BIS 15L.

-Current goal: create a Sunrise/Sunset calendar that I can input to my google calendar.

 ## Contact me
 aleia@ucdavis.edu